oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/modules.md

 ## Elements of Subqotients

-All OSCAR types for elements of finitely presented modules over commutative rings belong to the abstract type `ModuleElemFP{T}`.
+All OSCAR types for elements of finitely presented modules over multivariate polynomial rings belong to the abstract type `ModuleElemFP{T}`.
 For elements of subquotients, there  are the abstract subtype `AbstractSubQuoElem{T} <: ModuleFPElem{T}` and its concrete descendant `SubQuoElem{T}` which implements an element $m$ of a subquotient
 $M$ over a ring $R$ as a sparse row, that is, as an object of type `SRow{T}`.